impress.Application

 }

-By default, all event kinds are sent to the event channel, no configuration is required.
+By default, all event types are sent to the event channel, no configuration is required.
 See documentation for event types and parameters.

 w := app.NewWindow(image.Rect(0, 0, 320, 480), color.RGBA{255, 255, 255, 255})